s-ccs/summerschool_simtech_2023/material/2_tue/ci/slides.md

 - Explain the differences between the various continuous methodologies.
 - Explain why automation is crucial in RSE.
 - Write and understand basic automation scripts for GitHub Actions.
-  - s.t. we are able to understand what `PkgTemplates` generates for us.
+  - s.t. we understand what `PkgTemplates` generates for us.

 Material is taken and modified from the [SSE lecture](https://github.com/Simulation-Software-Engineering/Lecture-Material).